into your inbox

 As for their father, John Sr, he seemed to be satisfied with the outcome.

 ‘It’s hard to describe how I felt but I don`t think the match could have come out any better.
 ‘The seedings held, the rankings held, the obvious result that everyone expected held, and yet Patrick clearly demonstrated that he belongs.”

-His 77th title, claimed against his own brother, would remain the last tournament ever won by John McEnroe.
-He would decline until his retirement, at the end of 1992.
-His last remarkable result would be reaching the 1992 Wimbledon semi-finals (lost to Andre Agassi, 6-4 6-2 6-3.
+His 77th title, claimed against his own brother, would remain the final singles tournament ever won by John McEnroe.
+He would struggle in singles until his retirement, at the end of 1992.
+His last big result would be reaching the 1992 Wimbledon semi-finals where he lost to Andre Agassi 6-4 6-2 6-3.
 He did, however, win the doubles title at Wimbledon that year, partnering Michael Stich to victory.